marph91/jimmy/docs/formats/xit.md

-This page describes how to import notes from [x]it! to markdown.
+This page describes how to convert notes from [x]it! to Markdown.

 ## General Information